 Respondents claim that a lack of trust is one of the main things that keep companies away from remote work success.

-Project managers need to have more faith in their team members, as well as develop reporting processes to ensure they’ll be able to understand how everyone on the team is handling their responsibilities.
+Project managers need to have more faith in their remote team members, as well as develop reporting processes to ensure they’ll be able to understand how everyone on the team is handling their responsibilities.

 It’s a balance of trust and accountability, which can be aided by setting clear expectations, formal onboarding, and flexible processes that encourage each person to take ownership of their work.